Historic Fayetteville Home Deemed Endangered By Preserve Arkansas

-FAYETTEVILLE (KFSM)-- The Little Rock based group Preserve Arkansas placed the Thomas-Tharp home in Fayetteville on it's list of Arkansas' Most Endangered Places.
+FAYETTEVILLE (KFSM) — The Little Rock based group Preserve Arkansas placed the Thomas-Tharp home in Fayetteville on it's list of Arkansas' Most Endangered Places.

 The home located on W. Old Farmington has been in the area since around the Civil War.